-Completing the Assessment Tasks
+Completing Assessment Tasks

-Students must complete assessment tasks worth more than half a course's total assessment marks.
-If not, the student will not have satisfactorily completed the course.
+Except in exceptional circumstances approved by the Quality in Credentialling Unit, NESA, all school-based assessment tasks must be attempted.
+More than fifty per cent (50%) of school assessment tasks must be completed to be eligible for the HSC.
+If not, the student will not have satisfactorily completed the course and will receive a ZERO mark for the task.
 This means the course cannot be counted towards the 10 units required for the Higher School Certificate.

 Assessment tasks provide a measure of the student's actual achievement.
 The NSW Education Standards Authority does not compensate students for difficulties in performing or completing assessment tasks, even when they are caused by factors outside their control.
-However, in the latter case, other arrangements may sometimes be made with the Principal's prior approval.
-See the process listed.